bila-olavo/newsfeed/README.md

 Navigate to script `./oneClickInstall.sh`

-*Note: this script is interpreted by `!/bin/bash` this may not work for all OS versions.
+*Note: this script is interpreted by `!/bin/bash` and might not work for all OS versions.
 Please do not expect advanced validations*

 ## Running local as Docker